Gruyère cheese (a hard, aged Swiss alpine cheese known for its nutty, slightly sweet flavor) melts your heart, not just your mac and cheese.

 Trust us, your skillet will thank you.

-7 Gruyere Cheese Substitutes for Mac and Cheese
+Cheese Options Similar to Gruyere for Mac and Cheese

 That's where Gruyère comes in.
 This semi-hard cheese from Switzerland has a nutty and slightly sweet flavor, making it the perfect addition to your mac and cheese.

-But if you can’t get your hands on Gruyère or just want to try something new, here are 7 substitutes that will still give your mac and cheese that ooey-gooey goodness that we all know and love.
+But if you can't get your hands on Gruyère or just want to try something new, including Eden cheese substitutes for home cooks, here are 7 substitutes that will still give your mac and cheese that ooey-gooey goodness that we all know and love, which are often available at specialty cheese counters and larger supermarkets.

 1 - Cheddar Cheese

-For those looking to elevate their cheddar-based dishes, explore these top cheddar cheese alternatives for your next culinary adventure.
+For those looking to improve their cheddar-based dishes, explore these cheddar alternatives that melt well and butter substitutes for grilled cheese recipes for your next cooking adventure.

 2 - Gouda Cheese